 What’s a tiger nut, and how do you milk one?
 They’re commonly found in the huerta, a large green belt of agricultural land surrounding Valencia.
 They were brought to Spain in the 13th century by the Arabs, who used it to make chufa milk; the base for today’s horchata, or orxata de chufas.
 The nuts are dried, soaked, crushed and sweetened with sugar and lemon rind, cinnamon or other flavourings.
 The resulting drink is sweet, refreshing, and rich in nutrients, served cold and usually consumed in the warmer months, accompanied by local pastries called fartons.
 Try it at any one of the many horchaterias in the Ciutat Vella, including the famous Horchateria de Santa Catalina, or Chocolates Valor on the Plaza de la Reina.

-Enjoy a tapas dinner
+Enjoy the best tapas dinner in Valencia

 No visit to Spain would be complete without sampling some tapas with a few glasses of wine or beer.
 In Valencia you’ll find everything from cod croquettes to prawns in garlic oil or the famous Spanish tortilla.
 Anchovies are another delicacy found in the old fisherman’s district of El Cabanyal, where you’ll find some fantastic tapas restaurants specialising in seafood.
 Casa Montaña, for example, is one of the oldest in the city and much loved by locals.
 A more central spot is Sidreria El Molinon, with a cosy dark wood interior and original tapas creations that include a curious blue cheese and cider paté, fantastic on a piece of crusty baguette.